IDinsight/nano-gis-sampling/README.md

 ### Installing Prerequisites

 To install all prequisites, you first need to download python and Jupyter Notebook.
-An easy way to do so is to download these through Anaconda (https://www.anaconda.com/distribution/).
+An easy way to do so is to download these through [Anaconda](https://www.anaconda.com/distribution/).

 Then, each package used in the analysis can be downloaded by entering the command below in the python terminal.